 How Much Life Insurance Should I Buy To Protect My Child?

 How much insurance you need should be determined by what your family needs.
-It’s critical to think about your kid’s future if something happens to you while you’re pregnant.
+Thinking about your kid’s future if something happens to you while pregnant is critical.

 When determining how much life insurance to purchase, factor in the cost of caring for your kid and their expenditures after you’ve passed.
 Make a list of what you give your family, including food and medical expenses.
 Include nonessential items and other quality-of-life requirements on your list as well.